Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/lpaq-complete-appellant.content.md

-We have received the local planning authority’s questionnaire.
+We have received the local planning authority's questionnaire.

 You can [view this information in the appeals service]({{front_office_url}}/appeals/{{appeal_reference_number}}).